joelouthan/Theologicus/src/pastorals/2-timothy2-15-19.md

 ## The Text

 >2 Timothy 2:15–19 (CSB)
-> 15  Be diligent to present yourself to God as one approved, a worker who doesn’t need to be ashamed, correctly teaching the word of truth.
+><sup>15</sup>Be diligent to present yourself to God as one approved, a worker who doesn’t need to be ashamed, correctly teaching the word of truth.
+>

-> 16  Avoid irreverent and empty speech, since those who engage in it will produce even more godlessness,
+><sup>16</sup>Avoid irreverent and empty speech, since those who engage in it will produce even more godlessness,
+>

-> 17  and their teaching will spread like gangrene.
+><sup>17</sup>and their teaching will spread like gangrene.
 Hymenaeus and Philetus are among them.
+>

-> 18  They have departed from the truth, saying that the resurrection has already taken place, and are ruining the faith of some.
+><sup>18</sup>They have departed from the truth, saying that the resurrection has already taken place, and are ruining the faith of some.
+>

-> 19  Nevertheless, God’s solid foundation stands firm, bearing this inscription: The Lord knows those who are his, and let everyone who calls on the name of the Lord turn away from wickedness.
+><sup>19</sup>Nevertheless, God’s solid foundation stands firm, bearing this inscription: The Lord knows those who are his, and let everyone who calls on the name of the Lord turn away from wickedness.

 ## The Meditation